SimonPaske/simon-paske-photography/README.md

 ### Landing Page

 * Landing page image
-  * It includes hero image in which I was photographed as a child with camera in my hands.
+   * It includes a hero image in which I was photographed as a child with a camera in my hands.
-  * A text bellow the hero image obviously tells that website content will be related to the photography.
+   * A text bellow the hero image tells that website content will be related to the photography.

 ![Landing Page](docs/readme_images/landing_page.png)

 ---

 * Read more
-  * This short portion of text gives possibility for users to read more about my photography journey, achievements and companies that I worked with.
+   * This short portion of text gives the possibility for users to read more about my photography journey, achievements and companies that I worked with.
-  * The story shows that I really love my work, I gained trust from worldwide companies and deliver professional services.
+   * The story shows that I love my work, I gained the trust of worldwide companies and deliver professional services.

 ![About me](docs/readme_images/about_me.png)